 Getting started

 This chapter presents all the information the user needs to make the best use of GLOW.
 Section Geometry Definition provides details about the available functionalities for setting up a geometry layout and displaying it in the 3D viewer of SALOME.
-Section Lattice Analysis and Export provides information about the process that GLOW automatically performs to generate the output .dat file containing the description of the geometry layout.
+Section Layout Export provides information about the process that GLOW automatically performs to generate the output .dat file containing the description of the geometry layout.
 In both sections, the available functionalities for building and exporting a geometry layout are described with code snippets showing their usage.
-Images are also provided to graphically present the results displayed in the 3D viewer of SALOME.
+Images are also provided to graphically present the results when displayed in the 3D viewer of SALOME.
 Lastly, section Usage gives indications about how to include the functionalities of GLOW in a Python script and how to run the script in the SALOME environment.

 Geometry Definition